I was excited about the yes and also unsure if I had anything to say.

 I sat down after, unsure if I would be able to eat.
 Thankfully, I was able to act semi-normal for the rest of the night.

-I was completely overwhelmed and captivated by God on that trip.
-It was very cool to get to talk with someone who had influenced me to love Jesus and His Word so much, but was much cooler was experiencing Jesus Himself in fuller measure than I had before.
+As exciting as it was to meet Beth, someone who has influenced me to love Jesus and His Word so much, what the real highlight of the trip was being completely overwhelmed and captivated by God.
+There are hardly words for experiencing Jesus Himself in fuller measure than I had before.
 I was beginning to realize that there was nothing on earth that would thrill me more than Him.
 I was completely captivated.

 He took the message and made it alive and active in hearts like only He can.
 He connected me with Wendy— a woman who spoke the most life-giving encouragement over me after attending my breakout session.
 She volunteered to be my personal prayer warrior and has covered my family and I in prayer every single day for the past two years and seven months.